mlleemiles/JKS_MODDING/README.md

 Click on info to check the file's content:

 For text files, you can export dump and reimport dump for your edits.
-For textures, use **Plugin** function to import your new texture!
+For textures, use **Plugins** function to import your new texture!

 <p align="center"><img src="https://cdn.discordapp.com/attachments/536983241979068422/1051680372582264862/image.png" width="75%" height="75%"/></p>